nivekithan/archil-random-write-repro/LONG-WRITE-STALLS.md

 - Archil CLI v0.8.35 and an Archil disk
 - Mount credentials or IAM-role authentication
 - Permissions to mount and write to the test file

-The standalone Python script has no external dependencies and uses `os.pwrite()` on one open write descriptor.

 ## Reproduce